atreeon/clean-air-bh-website11ty/content/campaigns/emailYourCouncillor.md

 	</select>
 </div>

+2. Press the Compose Email button and write to your councillor

 <button onclick="generateEmail()">Compose Email</button>

 If you are unsure of your ward, you can find out here

 <a href="https://www.brighton-hove.gov.uk/council-and-democracy/councillor-ward-map" target="_blank">https://www.brighton-hove.gov.uk/council-and-democracy/councillor-ward-map</a>

+We have found the Labour councillors from the previous administration the least willing to engage with us on air quality issues so if you do have a Labour councillor please do write to them and tell them how important it is for our health to have clean air in our city.
+We need to make sure that the new Labour administration takes air quality seriously (we have been trying to get a meeting the last two months but Labour seem to prioritise other issues).